Who can purchase Saskatoon Land residential lots?

 How are prices on industrial parcels calculated?

 Lot prices are calculated using prices for land, services and on a comparative analysis of similar properties in the Saskatoon market and are approved by the Standing Policy Committee on Finance.
 All lot prices are subject to Goods and Services Tax (GST).
-See attached list for current prices and map for location.

 When does the title transfer to the purchaser?